jeffhuang4704/vulasset/v54-db-pod.md

 🍉 Test case 1: migration 10K scan report from Consul to db-pod (how much time it used?) // write performance 🍉 Test case 2: Consule restart, read these 10K scan report from db-pod (how much time it used, we might need to compare with Consul... but how to compare... using log?) // read performance

+## Discussion

+1. How does user enable the db-pod feature?
+2. Can user change their mind by disable it?